Ja-Tar/WTIP/README.md

 - [ ] Possibility to choose any station
     - [x] Example stations (Łapanów, Czermin, Hetmanice)
     - [ ] Other major stations
-    - [ ] All stations
     - [ ] Possibility to enter your own platform layout
 - [x] Information whether the train is terminating
-- [ ] The information screen remains until the train departs
+- [x] The information screen remains until the train departs

 # License